Degri95/Final_Project/README.md

 Topic: US Health

 ## Reason Topic Was Selected:

 Dataset is large and encompases possible variables that may be related to one another.
 It also includes mapping components.
 Health is a topic that affects everyone.
 We wanted to better understand how health metrics might differ by location.

 ## Data Source

 We are using data from the [2021 Places Census data](https://chronicdata.cdc.gov/500-Cities-Places/PLACES-County-Data-GIS-Friendly-Format-2021-releas/kmvs-jkvx).
-This data provides statistical estimates of measures related to health outcomes, prevention, and health risk behaviors for counties in the United State.
+This data provides a percentage of statistical estimates of measures related to health outcomes.
+The data includes prevention and health risk behaviors for counties in the United States.
 These are determined by combining various surveys for the same populations.
-The data is sourced through the The United States Census bureau by counties
+The data is sourced through the The United States Census bureau by counties.

 ## Questions We Hope To Answer With The Data

-Main Question
+### Main Question

 - Can we predict the percentage of the national population that has cancer based on various other categories of health metrics at a county level?

-Possible alternative/supplemental questions
+### Possible alternative/supplemental questions

 - Are there behaviors that can be used to predict a population's medical outcomes such as cancer.
 - Is there a difference in medical outcomes for populations based on if they sleep less than 7 hrs a day.
 - Are there locations that have differences in their medical outcomes to help identify areas where there may be interventions.